Fence Calculator: Cost, Fencing Materials, and Dimensions

 To calculate the total number of pickets, you will need to know your fence length, picket width, and picket spacing.
 The most common width for pickets is 3 ½ in.
 Fence pickets are commonly measured in inches, so you will need to convert your fence length into inches when calculating.
 This can be done by using a unit converter to convert feet into inches.

 Each rail is attached to fence posts using two nails on each end.
 Each picket should also be attached to each fence rail using two nails.
 You can also use screws for wooden fences.
-Nails are faster to install, while screws are stronger.
 To calculate the number of nails or screws needed, the formula is:

 Number of Nails = (Number of Rails x 4) + (Number of Pickets x Number of Rails x 2)